mftw/ikea-tradfri-node-rest-api/README.md

 ----------------------------

 ## Request types:
-Depending on the operation, the api takes different JSON request objects
+The api takes different JSON request objects, Depending on the operation.

 ### room-request
 Used to get information of the room and control the scenes in the room